Last updated: ‘Tis the season: A Black Friday e-commerce checklist

 Download audio as MP3

 Black Friday isn’t just a day any more.
 It’s at least a week; normally starting on the Tuesday before and ending on Cyber Monday (the following Monday).
 I’ve seen many retailers then extend it by a further day to a full 8 days of heavy promotion, making a Black Friday e-commerce checklist even more crucial.
-You don’t want visitors to abandon their carts – which they will do if they’re unhappy with the CX provided.
+You don’t want visitors to abandon their carts – which they will do if they’re unhappy with their shopping experience.

 This period can make or break a year for a retailer.